-Property Description and Consent for minors properties.
+Property Description Preferred name The user's preferred name.
+Legal age group This is used by Enterprise application to determined the legal age groups of users.
+The property is calculated based on the Age group and Consent for minors properties.
 VoIP SIP addresses The instant message voice over IP (VoIP) session initiation protocol (SIP) addresses for the user.
 Personal site URL for the user's personal website.
 About me Text field to the user to write a description of themselves.
 Responsibilities List of the user's responsibilities.
 Schools List of schools the user has attended.

-Skills and expertise List of the user's qualifications.
+Property Description Skills and expertise List of the user's qualifications.
 Past projects List of the user's past projects.
 Interests List of the user's interests.